japhero/ObsidianMain/Areas/school/Math/Logarithms.md

 ---
 # logarithm question (intuition)
 The log question is the idea of representing log as a logical expression or a method of thinking through the operation of log.
-We can see this thought process when we think through division, as how many groups of one number do i have.
+We do this when we think through division, the question being "how many groups of x number do i have?".
 For logarithms this question is ==**what exponent will make my base equal to my argument**==.
 We can also see this in the formula.
 <img src = "https://i.imgur.com/TxNp3hn.png" width  =70%>